lukasroegner/homebridge-dyson-pure-cool/README.md

 **isSingleAccessoryModeEnabled**: If set to `true`, all services are exposed to HomeKit in a single accessory instead of multiple accessories.
 If set to `true`, the single sensor accessory mode has no effect.
 Use this mode if you are using a third-party HomeKit app and want all services grouped into a single accessory.
 Defaults to `false`.

-**isFullRangeHumidity**: Only for PH01/PH02/PH03/PH04.
+**isFullRangeHumidity**: Only for humidifiers.
 If set to `true`, the range of the target humidity control will be from 0% to 100% instead of translating it to the allowed range (30% to 70%) of the Dyson.
 Defaults to `false`.

-**isHeatingDisabled**: Only for HP02/HP04/HP06/HP07/HP09.
+**isHeatingDisabled**: Only for heating devices.
 If set to `true`, the heating controls are not exposed to HomeKit.
 Defaults to `false`.

-**isHeatingSafetyIgnored**: Only for HP02/HP04/HP06/HP07/HP09.
+**isHeatingSafetyIgnored**: Only for heating devices.
 If set to `true`, this overrides the default safety feature to allow heat to be turned on along with the fan if the fan was heating when last turned off.
 By default, the heat is disabled when turning on the fan in the Dyson app.

 **useFahrenheit**: If set to `true`, it will use Fahrenheit temperature scale in the Home app.
 This only affects _changing_ temperature (e.g. for heating devices).
 Defaults to `false`.